nens/threedi-docs/source/e_1d_tutorial.rst

 Tutorial 5: Building a 1D model
 ===============================

+.. note:: This tutorial described the old route of building a 3Di model.
+    After the Klondike release, you do not need Tortoise and Inpy anymore.
+This tutorial will be updated.

 Welcome to the tutorial for building a 1D model in 3Di.
 In this tutorial, you will learn to work with a 1D flow model in 3Di.
 We will start with a database file (.sqlite) that is already partly filled in.
 The sqlite is not yet complete, so we will add information to the model to get a basic working model that you can run on the 3Di live site.
 The system in the .sqlite is a non-existent combined sewerage system.
 The model does not represent a real-world system, but is meant to get acquainted with the different components of a 1D combined sewerage system.